0xNirvana/Writeups/Vulnversity/vulnversity_writeup.md

 /sbin/mount.cifs
 ```

 The one file that stands out is /bin/systemctl.
-Now the next task is totally up on us.
+Now the next task is totally upon us.
 To solve this question and get the root flag there is only one source for our help and that is Google.
 After searching for `systemctl privilege escalation`, we can find results related to [GTFOBins](https://gtfobins.github.io/gtfobins/systemctl/).

 Using GTFOBins for systemctl, exploitation can be performed as: